California man allegedly confesses to killing his children, refers to QAnon and Illuminati conspiracy theories - Local News 8

 Coleman was detained at the border and transported to a local jail by authorities.

-CNN is working to determine whether Coleman has legal representation.
+CNN has reached out to Coleman’s lawyer but has not received a response.
 He was scheduled for an initial court appearance Wednesday in US District Court in Los Angeles, the US Attorney’s Office said.

 Mexican police found the bodies Monday